mertasaroglu/Topic-Modeling-in-AI-Usage-in-Automotive-Sector-/README.md

-# innovation-intelligence-suite
+# Innovation Intelligence Suite

 ## Overview
 This capstone project explores how AI/ML can accelerate insight generation for R&D teams:

-- A **Retrieval-Augmented Generation (RAG)** interface synthesizing information and answering domain-scoped innovation queries.
+- A **Retrieval-Augmented Generation (RAG)** interface synthesizing information and answering domain-scoped innovation queries
-- A **Technology Adoption Readiness Predictor** that classifies emerging technologies by maturity adding an intelligence layer to RAG by feeding tags into a prediction model.
+- A **Technology Adoption Readiness Predictor** that classifies emerging technologies by feeding tags into a prediction model, adding an intelligence layer to the suite
-- **Automotive AI technology focus** with research papers, tech reports, startups and patent data (2025).
+- **Automotive AI technology focus** with research papers, tech reports, startups and patent data (2025)

 Developed as a Data Science + AI Bootcamp capstone project (2025).